seandstewart/bardly/pending/tragedies/macbeth/11-player.md

 The life o' the building!

 **MACBETH**
-What is 't you say? the life? /
+What is't you say? the life? /

 **LENNOX**
 / Mean you his majesty?